SOF3/dynec/book/src/ch3.1-simple-components.md

 Simple components can be equipped with an auto-initializer.
-When an entity is created without passing this component, it is filled with the value returned by the auto-intializer.
+When an entity is created without passing this component, it is filled with the value returned by the auto-initializer.

 The auto-initializer can depend on other simple components passed by the entity creator or other auto-initializers.